Defiant (Star Trek: Deep Space Nine): Connections to other episodes

 Thomas Riker was first introduced in "Second Chances", an episode of Star Trek: The Next Generation.

 The episode "The Die Is Cast", later in the third season of Deep Space Nine, reveals the purpose of the ships built by the Obsidian Order.

 Reception

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.

-The series never followed up on what happened to Thomas Riker, and in 2020, ScreenRant described his fate as one of the top unresolved plot lines in the series.
+The series never followed up on what happened to Thomas Riker, and in 2020, Screen Rant described his fate as one of the top unresolved plot lines in the series.

 In 2020, Den of Geek listed "Defiant" as one of the best stories of Star Trek: Deep Space Nine.

 Legacy

 In the book Voyages of Imagination: The Star Trek Fiction Companion there is a story called "Promises Made" that is about Kira rescuing Riker from a Cardassian prison camp.

 Releases

-On August 3, 1999, this episode and "Fascination" were released on LaserDisc in the United States.
+On April 10, 1995, this episode and "Fascination" were released on VHS in the United Kingdom.
+On August 3, 1999, this pair of episodes were released on LaserDisc in the United States.

-The episode was released on June 3, 2003 in North America as part of the season 3 DVD box set.
+The episode was released on June 3, 2003 in North America as part of the Season 3 DVD box set.
 This episode was released in 2017 on DVD with the complete series box set, which had 176 episodes on 48 discs.